-Several teams headed by Indian largest vehicle manufacturers Tata Motors, Ashok Leyland and Mahindra and Mahindra are introducing Mine Protected Vehicle in anticipation of Indian Ministry of Defense procurement of hundreds of new mine protected vehicles.
+Several teams headed byn largest vehicle manufacturers Motors, and Mahindra and Mahindra are introducing Mine Protected Vehicle in anticipation of n Ministry of Defense procurement of hundreds of new mine protected vehicles.
 The growing market for such vehicles is evolving around the military and security forces need to support growing tension in the North East, North West, and Anti-Naxal internal security operations.
-(Read more...)

-Defence Land Systems India, a joint venture between the Indian company Mahindra and Mahindra and global defense manufacturer BAE Systems, introduced the new Mine Protected Vehicle India (MPV-I).
-The company, a Joint Venture between BAE Systems and Mahindra has based its design on BAE System's RG family of vehicles, which relates back to the successful family of mine protected vehicles from South Africa.
-The 6x6 MPV-I is based on BAE Systems’ three decades of protection experience, that resulted in the highly successful RG 31, which has a proven track record and is currently in service with US, Canadian, UAE and a number of other forces including the UN.
-The MPV-I has been developed for the counter insurgency and anti-Naxal operations of Indian armed and paramilitary forces.
+Defence Land Systems, a joint venture between the Indian company Mahindra and Mahindra and global defense manufacturer , introduced the new Mine Protected Vehicle India ( -I).
+The company, a Joint Venture between and Mahindra has based its design on BAE System’s RG family of vehicles, which relates back to the successful family of mine protected vehicles from South Africa.
+The 6×6 -I is based on ’ three decades of protection experience, that resulted in the highly successful RG 31, which has a proven track record and is currently in service with US, Canadian, UAE and a number of other forces including the UN.
+The -I has been developed for the counter insurgency and anti-Naxal operations of Indian armed and paramilitary forces.
 The vehicle was recently tested and survived a blast in which 14 kg of explosives were used.
 The MPV-I can accommodate 18 personnel, capable of transporting a complete operational team of army or police forces involved in anti-terrorist and anti-Naxal operations.